What Is A Green Diamond? - Buying Guide

 The further along this spectrum you go, the richer and more intense the green is to be seen in the diamond.
 The more intense a diamond's color saturation, the more it will be worth.
 For example, a Fancy Intense Green diamond will be worth more than a Fancy Green diamond.
 That said, apart from very saturated pure greens, stones that are a split grade containing another truly rare color of highest saturation, such as Fancy Vivid Blue Green, are among the most desirable and valuable types of natural green diamonds.

-The image above depicts images of green diamonds with different overtone colors in the various intensity grades.
-The green color scale is shown line by line from left to right:
+The image below depicts images of green diamonds with different overtone colors in the various intensity grades:

 1st row: Fancy Light, Grayish Green Chameleon, Fancy Grayish Green Chameleon, Fancy Deep Gray, Yellowish Green Chameleon, Fancy Dark Gray Yellowish Green Chameleon, Fancy Light Grayish Yellowish Green, Fancy Grayish Yellowish Green.